jeswr/lws-keycloak/DELIVERY.md

 ## Overview

-I have successfully translated the Linked Web Storage (LWS) authentication and authorization protocol specifications into a comprehensive architectural specification and begun implementing a reference implementation using Keycloak.
+I have successfully translated the Linked Web Storage (LWS) authentication and authorization protocol specifications into a comprehensive architectural specification and implemented a functional reference implementation using Keycloak.
+This delivery includes three complete microservices, custom Keycloak extensions, and comprehensive documentation.

 ## Deliverables